574n13y/Dev_Ops/Day11.md

 🔸 DevOps Question:
 What is the concept of "Shift Left" in DevOps, and how does it help improve the quality and security of software?
+- "Shift Left" in DevOps emphasizes integrating testing, quality, and security earlier in the development process.
+This helps identify and resolve issues sooner, reducing bugs and security risks, ultimately speeding up delivery and improving software quality.